fremontcoderdojo/punch-blog-site/README.md

 #####4.
 Push changes to your fork

     git push origin master
-####On github, use the pull request feature to compare your fork with the official repo and make a pull request.
+#####5.
+On github, use the pull request feature to compare your fork with the official repo and make a pull request.